John Dunlop (American football)

-John William Dunlop (April 23, 1874 – April 7, 1957) was an American football player and coach.
-He served as the fifth head football coach at Boston College, coaching four seasons between 1897 and 1901 and compiling a record of 16–16–2.
+John William Dunlop (April 28, 1874 – April 7, 1957) was an American college football player and coach.
+He was the fifth head football coach at Boston College, serving for four seasons between 1897 and 1901 and compiling a record of 16–16–2.
 Boston College did not field a football team in 1900.

 In 1922, Dunlop was residing in Boston, working as a real estate, mortgage and insurance broker.
-He was married to Alice Lillian Hall, whom he wed on October 25, 1899, and had two children, Lydia and John William, Jr..
+He was married to Alice Lillian Hall, whom he wed on October 25, 1899, and had two children, Lydia and John William Jr..
 He later entered in a partnership with Stephen W. Sleeper, a fellow Harvard alumnus, to form the real estate firm Sleeper & Dunlop.

-He died at Westborough, Massachusetts in 1957.
+Dunlop died at Westborough, Massachusetts, in 1957.